Texas Foster Family Association By-laws & Constitution

 TREASURER: The duties and responsibilities of the Treasurer shall include:

-2. To be responsible for the distribution of all funds as authorized by the Boards.
+B. To be responsible for the distribution of all funds as authorized by the Board.

-3. To submit all financial records to the Boards for audit, on call.
+C. To submit all financial records to the Board for audit, on call.

-4. To make regular financial reports to all regular meetings of the Boards and of the members of the ASSOCIATION.
+D. To make regular financial reports to all regular meetings of the Board, regular meetings of the Executive Committee, and at annual membership meetings of the ASSOCIATION.

-5. To be properly bonded and/or audited at the discretion of the Boards.
+E. To be properly bonded and/or audited at the discretion of the Board.

-8. To perform such other duties as provided by these bylaws or as commonly appertained to the office of Treasurer.
+H. To prepare (or cause to be prepared) and submit an annual tax return as required by the IRS to maintain non-profit status, and to perform such other duties as provided by these bylaws or as commonly appertained to the office of Treasurer.

 SECTION 10